VivekPratapSingh70/Netflix-Disney-Analysis/README.md

-# Netflix-Disney Dataset Analysis Using PowerBI
+# Netflix-Disney Data Analysis Using PowerBI

 This is a project where I did exploratory analysis on Netflix and Hotstar dataset.